renancarioca/bus_speeds_from_GPS/README.md

 In the '0-code_setup.R' file, specify the folder where you are storing your GPS files by changing the _GPS_path_ variable.

-The files must be either .csv of .txt files, with a semicolon (;) as a separator.
+The files must be a .csv, with a semicolon (;) as a separator.
 You can change the column separator and the decimal separator (defaulted as the dot '.') in the '0-code setup.R' file.

 You can indicate which columns represent the key columns in the GPS files by changing the characters for the following variables:
 * *bus_identifier* - representing a unique id for each bus, like a bus plate or device unique id.